2024 Best Curriculum & Instruction Schools in Wisconsin

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the curriculum degrees they offer, see the list below.

 University of Wisconsin - Madison is a wonderful choice for students pursuing a degree in curriculum & instruction.
 Located in the large city of Madison, UW - Madison is a public university with a very large student population.
-A Best Colleges rank of #30 out of 2,217 schools nationwide means UW - Madison is a great university overall.
+A Best Colleges rank of #30 out of 2,217 colleges nationwide means UW - Madison is a great university overall.

-Every student who is interested in curriculum & instruction needs to take a look at Carroll University.
-Carroll U is a small private not-for-profit university located in the small city of Waukesha.
-A Best Colleges rank of #536 out of 2,217 colleges nationwide means Carroll U is a great university overall.
+Any student pursuing a degree in curriculum & instruction has to check out Carroll University.
+Carroll U is a small private not-for-profit university located in the city of Waukesha.
+A Best Colleges rank of #536 out of 2,217 schools nationwide means Carroll U is a great university overall.

-There were roughly 4 curriculum & instruction students who graduated with this degree at WLC in the most recent data year.
+There were roughly 2 curriculum & instruction students who graduated with this degree at WLC in the most recent data year.

 Located in the large suburb of Mequon, Concordia University, Wisconsin is a private not-for-profit university with a small student population.
 This university ranks 25th out of 46 schools for overall quality in the state of Wisconsin.

-Located in the large city of Milwaukee, UWM is a public university with a fairly large student population.
+Located in the city of Milwaukee, UWM is a public university with a fairly large student population.
 A Best Colleges rank of #524 out of 2,217 colleges nationwide means UWM is a great university overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.